 After selecting the agenda item you wish to comment on, you will be prompted to enter information so we may call upon you.
 This will include your full name, organization you are representing (if applicable), and email address and phone number.
 The email address and phone number are so we may reach you if we experience technical difficulties.

 Once you submit the form, you can see who else has signed up and what order you are in (please note the order taken may change at the discretion of the chair).
-Once someone is done speaking, there will be a line through their status to indicate who is up next.
+The second column shows who has testified, who is scheduled to testify, who did not testify, and, most importantly, who is up next.

 Effective public comment